 So if you really want them more crispy try a muffin tin, however note they can be a real pain to clean.

-We ate it as a cheesy side dish with a nice pork roast and it was the perfect.
-So I would recommend eating this with just about any meat main dish.
+We ate this keto cauliflower au gratin as a cheesy low carb side dish with a nice pork roast and it was the perfect comfort food.
+The rich flavors went great with the lean pork.

-fat 24g / carbs 3.6g / fiber 1.8g / protein 9.4g – net carbs = 1.8g per serving
+fat 24g / carbs 3.6g / fiber 1.8g / protein 9.4g = 1.8g net carbs per serving

-Cheesy Keto Cauliflower Au Gratin Casserole
+Cauliflower Au Gratin Recipe (keto casserole)

 Ingredients